sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - configuration-settings/1400 - ocr-level.md

 ---
-title: "OCR Level"
+title: "OCR level"
 hidden: true
 ---
-Sensible handles OCR for documents automatically except for advanced edge cases that you can configure using:
+Sensible handles OCR for documents automatically, except for advanced edge cases that you can configure using:

 - the [OCR preprocess](doc:ocr)
 - the OCR Level parameter